-Purification of RNA from FFPE samples can be automated on the QIAcube.
-The innovative QIAcube uses advanced technology to process QIAGEN spin columns, enabling seamless integration of automated, low-throughput sample prep into your laboratory workflow.
-Sample preparation using the QIAcube follows the same steps as the manual procedure (i.e., lyse, DNase treat, bind, wash and elute), enabling you to continue using the miRNeasy FFPE Kit for purification of high-quality RNA.
-For more information about the automated procedure, see the relevant protocol sheet available at www.qiagen.com/MyQIAcube.
+Purification of RNA, including miRNA, can be fully automated on QIAcube Connect or the classic QIAcube.
+The innovative QIAcube instruments use advanced technology to process QIAGEN spin columns, enabling seamless integration of automated, low-throughput sample prep into your laboratory workflow.
+Sample preparation using QIAcube instruments follows the same steps as the manual procedure (i.e., lyse, bind, wash and elute), enabling you to continue using the miRNeasy FFPE Kit for purification of high-quality miRNA.

-The QIAcube is preinstalled with protocols for purification of plasmid DNA, genomic DNA, RNA, viral nucleic acids and proteins, plus DNA and RNA cleanup.
-The range of protocols available is continually expanding, and additional QIAGEN protocols can be downloaded free of charge at www.qiagen.com/MyQIAcube.
+QIAcube instruments are preinstalled with protocols for purification of plasmid DNA, genomic DNA, RNA, viral nucleic acids and proteins, plus DNA and RNA cleanup.
+The range of protocols available is continually expanding, and additional QIAGEN protocols can be downloaded free of charge at www.qiagen.com/qiacubeprotocols.